 For country comparisons (where under-recording may differ), policy-makers should examine robust measures expressed relative to the benchmarks of ‘normal’ deaths.
 ‘Normal’ death rates reflect persistent factors such as the age composition of the population, the incidence of smoking and air pollution, the prevalence of obesity, poverty and inequality, and the normal quality of health service delivery.
 Estimating the virus reproduction rate, R, is crucial for assessing the rate and nature of relaxation of lockdowns.1 Excess death figures could help to avoid the measurement biases inherent in other data typically used to estimate R in epidemiological models.2

-Figure 1: Total COVID deaths as a percentage of excess deaths for poor performers (‘all ages’): cumulated over pandemic weeks3
+Figure 1: Attributed Covid-19 deaths as a percentage of excess deaths for poor performers (‘all ages’): cumulated over pandemic weeks3

 National statistical agencies publish actual weekly deaths and averages of past ‘normal’ deaths.
 For example, the Office for National Statistics (ONS) reports ‘normal’ deaths for England and for Wales as the average of the previous five years’ deaths.
 However, there are no published benchmarks for more granular or disaggregated data, such as sub-regions or cities.
 Using the weekly historical data, researchers could calculate such benchmarks with some effort.
 The ratio or percentage of excess deaths relative to ‘normal’ deaths, the P-score, is an easily understood measure of excess mortality, see Box 1.
 We argue that national statistical offices should publish P-scores for states and sub-regions.
 In the U.S., the National Centre for Health Statistics publishes data on excess deaths and a variant on P-scores (see Box 1), defining excess deaths as deviations from ‘normal’ deaths plus a margin adjusting for the uncertainty of the data.4 These data include counties and states, and are disaggregated by gender, age and ethnicity.
 The NCHS thus sets an international standard for statistical agencies.